Process

 What comes out at the end and who it is for

 The useful output is not only an internal update.
-The work ends in decision packages, structured JSON and a shareable PDF for human review, internal validation, audit or a client conversation.
+The work ends in a shareable PDF dossier for human review, internal validation, audit or a client conversation.

 That is not the same as certification or official validation.
 It does mean being much better prepared to show something serious when someone asks for it.

-What changes when you start through a pilot, subscription or partner route
+What changes when you come in through a pilot, subscription or partner route

 Engagement 1